PaoloMazzon/Astro/docs/GettingStarted.md

 As you can see, the `Renderer` class provides values to use for msaa, screen_mode, and filter_type.
-Check [config](classes/Renderer.md#config) for details on each of the map's keys and expected values.
+Check [config](classes/Renderer.md#config) for details on each of the map's keys and expected values, but the above example has all required map keys.
+The level instance you pass will eventually have its [create](classes/Level#create) method called once the engine has fully initialized.

+{: .note }
-> 📝 When the `init.wren` file is loaded into Astro, the rest of the engine is yet to initialize.
+When the `init.wren` file is loaded into Astro most of the engine is not yet initialized - in particular anything that handles user input, the window and renderer, and all the user assets.
+You may use things like [INI](classes/INI) or [File](classes/File) to read saved settings, but not much past that.
-> In practice this means you may **not** call most engine-related methods.

-After Astro loads this file and extracts the data it wants from it, it will then initialize the rest of the engine and call the level's `create()` method.
-From there your game starts.
-See the [API Reference](classes/index) for help and check the [Asset Compiler](AssetCompiler) for info on how to automate asset management.
-Feel free to play around with the demo game.

-## Packaging Your Game

-Once you wish to ship your game, you may either just ship the code and assets as they are, or alternatively you may use `Packer.exe` to package your game into a single file and executable.
-See [Pak](Pak) for more details.